What You Need to Know About Self-Certification Mortgages

 In April 2014 there was a swathe of changes made to all mortgages.
 For most, these changes had little impact, with only a few additional details being required in order to prove that the mortgage would be affordable, and thus lowering the risk to the mortgage provider.
 For self-certification mortgages the changes are a lot more significant as in the past little, or no, proof of income was required in order to secure this type of mortgage.

-Basically the self-certification mortgage or also known as none status is a thing of the past and they are no longer available.
+Basically the self-certification mortgage is a thing of the past and they are no longer available.
 The reason that they were removed as an option is because both borrowers and lenders were abusing the scheme because in order to secure a self-certification mortgage little, or no, evidence was required of proof of income because applicants would self-certify that their income was sufficient to cover the cost of mortgage repayments.

 There are a lot of websites around offering advice to self-employed people, and also those who are contract workers or those who work on commission.
 The line that many take is that in order to get a mortgage with a non-standard income stream you will have to go through a specialist broker in order to have any chance of getting a mortgage.

 If you’re self employed you have to show proof of income

 In the end, what it all comes down to is whether you are able to prove your income is what you say it is.
 Therefore if you have company accounts, or personal financial records, for at least the previous two years that can be used to demonstrate you income, you will be in a reasonably good position to use these to access most of the mortgage deals available to everyone.
 It is worth noting that some lenders will require three years’ worth of records and occasionally you will find mortgage lenders that will accept one year accounts.
 In addition to these you could also be asked about the work you have lined up for the future, which is in line with the questions that are asked to those on a standard income stream about any possible changes to income in the future.